-Once the air is out of the reservoir, squeeze the Tan Buttons 4 more times to prime the tubing in the Patch.
+Once the air is out of the reservoir, click the tan buttons 4 more times to prime the tubing in the Patch.

 This step ensures that the tubing is filled so insulin, not air, is delivered when you first dose with the Patch.